sharkdp/numbat/book/src/examples/example-numbat_syntax.md

 # 1. Imports

-use prelude        # This is not necessary.
+use prelude::*     # This is not necessary.
 The 'prelude'
                    # module will always be loaded upon startup

-use units::stoney  # Load a specific module
+use units::stoney::*  # Load a specific module

 # 2. Numbers